Chōnin: Social class

 While chōnin are not as well known to non-Japanese as other social classes in Japan, they played a key role in the development of Japanese cultural products such as ukiyo-e, rakugo, and handicrafts.
 Aesthetic ideals such as iki, tsū, and wabi-sabi were also developed among the chōnin.
 This association with cultural development emerged as a way for members of the class to break the strict social barriers that prevented individuals from ascending in the social hierarchy.
 Members of the chōnin opted to develop culture within their communities, allowing members of such community to rise as "cultured individuals".
 This phenomenon is said to be behind the popularity of the iemoto system in the Edo period.

 The socioeconomic ascendance of chōnin has certain similarities to the roughly contemporary rise of the "bourgeoisie" in the West.
 In the latter part of the Tokugawa period, this social class wielded the real power in the society although the warrior class still dominated the political sphere.

+Some former military members became chōnin at the start of Tokugawa society.
+These military members had either lost their positions with the changing empire or resigned because of it.
+Many of these former military members had worked as feudal retainers gaining financial expertise, leading them to open up trading and financial institutions.
+According to E. S. Crawcour, "[...] these former samurai were among the leading businessmen of the seventeenth century."

-From the mid-Edo period, wealthy chōnin and farmers could join the samurai class by giving a large sum of money to an impoverished (御家人, gokenin) to be adopted into a samurai family and inherit the samurai's position and stipend.
+On the other hand, from the mid-Edo period, wealthy chōnin and farmers could join the samurai class by giving a large sum of money to an impoverished (御家人, gokenin) to be adopted into a samurai family and inherit the samurai's position and stipend.
 The amount of money given to a gokenin varied according to his position: 1,000 ryo for a (yoriki) and 500 ryo for an (徒士, kachi).
 Some of their descendants were promoted to (旗本, hatamoto) and held important positions in the shogunate.
 Low-ranking samurai (kachi) could change jobs and move into the lower classes, such as chōnin.
 For example, Takizawa Bakin became a chōnin by working for Tsutaya Jūzaburō.